DAY 1: SACRED VALLEY OF THE INCAS (Pisac + Moray + Maras + Salt mines + Ollantaytambo)

-Note : The entrance ticket to the main archeological sites such as Sacsayhuaman, Pisac, Ollantaytambo, Chinchero, Tipón and Moray cannot be sold individually; you must buy the Boleto turístico to visit them.
-You can get it in Avenida el Sol near our office or at the time you enter the first site that you are visiting.
+The entrance ticket to the main archeological sites such as Sacsayhuaman, Pisac, Ollantaytambo, Chinchero, Tipón and Moray cannot be sold individually.
+You must buy the Boleto turístico to visit them.
+Tickets are available in Avenida el Sol near our office or at the entrance of the first archeological site.
 YOU MUST PAY IN SOLES, NO CREDIT CARDS OR US DOLLARS ARE ACCEPTED.

 Important: These entrances are not included in the Boleto Touristico.